Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Restart your computer

-Since SoftwareDistribution problem is a possible solution, the problem lays in Windows Updates.
-So, if deleting SoftwareDistribution folder don’t have any effects, you can try with running Windows Update Troubleshooter, from Control Panel, maybe this Microsoft’s tool will be helpful.
+Since the SoftwareDistribution problem is a possible solution, the problem lays in Windows Updates.
+So, if deleting the SoftwareDistribution folder doesn’t have any effects, you can try running Windows Update Troubleshooter, from Control Panel, maybe this Microsoft tool will be helpful.

 3. Enable Telemetry in the Registry

-As stated in the beginning of this article, in order to be able to select Insider builds, you need to first enable Telemetry settings.
+As stated at the beginning of this article, in order to be able to select Insider builds, you need to first enable Telemetry settings.
 You can also do this by tweaking your Registry:

 - Go to Start > type regedit > double click on the first result to launch the Registry Editor